undetectable-io/undetectable-selenium-connection/README.md

 How to use:
 1. Install Python
-2. run in terminal: pip install selenium
+2. run in terminal:
+  pip install selenium
+  pip install requests
 3. download chromedriver and put them to folder with script.py
 4. open Undetectable browser, create few profiles and choose folder with name "test" for them.
 5. run in terminal: python script.py